cloudflare/cloudflare-docs/content/dns/additional-options/custom-nameservers/_index.md

 ## Availability

 - Zone custom nameservers are available for zones on Business or Enterprise plans.
 Via API or on the Dashboard.
 - Account custom nameservers are available for zones on Business (after [contacting Cloudflare Support](https://support.cloudflare.com/hc/articles/200172476)) or Enterprise plans.
 Via API only.
 - Tenant custom nameservers, if created by the tenant owner, will be available to any account that is part of the tenant.
 Via API only.

 ## Restrictions

 Custom nameservers are organized in different sets (`ns_set`).
-For all levels of custom nameservers, you have to configure at least two and no more than five custom nameserver names per nameserver set.
+Each namesever set must have at least two and no more than five custom nameserver names.